 The spouse visa in UK offers multiple advantages over other study destinations.
 One of the biggest benefits is full-time work rights for the spouse.

 Every dependant pays the Immigration Health Surcharge (IHS) which grants them access to the UK’s National Health Service (NHS).
-This is approximately £1,035 per year.
+This is approximately £1,035 per year but the exact amount depends on the length of stay and age, so check the latest IHS guidance when applying.

 As you can see, the UK Spouse Visa provides considerable benefits in terms of work and healthcare.